Key Takeaways

 The second step is documenting what changed.
 After the accident, did you develop new symptoms or experience a dramatic increase in severity?
 Did you lose the ability to work, exercise, or care for your family?
 Was pain that had been manageable suddenly uncontrollable?
 Did your treatment regimen go from routine checkups to surgery, injections, or long-term physical therapy?

 The final step is valuing the difference.
-The defendant owes you the gap between your baseline and your current condition — the aggravation, acceleration, or worsening caused by their negligence.
-If you were managing a back condition with occasional physical therapy and could work full-time, and after the accident you needed spinal fusion and can't work at all, the defendant doesn't get credit for the fact that your back wasn't perfect.
-They owe you for taking functional to non-functional.
+The defendant may be responsible for the gap between your baseline and your current condition — the aggravation, acceleration, or worsening caused by their negligence.
+If you were managing a back condition with occasional physical therapy and could work full-time, and after the accident you needed spinal fusion and cannot work at all, the defendant does not get a free pass because your back was not perfect before.
+The proof must show how the incident changed your function.

 Insurance Company Tactics